 Other paranormal activity in the hotel includes a door in the hotel restaurant that opens on its own nightly despite being closed and locked.

-4 - The Andrew Jackson Hotel, New OrleansSpend the Night
+5. The Andrew Jackson Hotel, New Orleans

 Like many of the hotels in Louisiana, the Andrew Jackson Hotel has a lengthy history.
 There are reports that long before the Andrew Jackson Hotel came to be an all-boy boarding school stood in the location.

-There are those guests of the hotel who claim they have seen the ghosts of children wandering the halls, while other people have claimed to hearing children playing inside the hotel.
+There are those guests of the hotel who claim they have seen the ghosts of children wandering the halls, while other people have claimed to hear children playing inside the hotel.

 Long before it became a hotel, the Hotel Provincial was a military hospital.
 Dating all the way back to 1722, the hotel has a long history of guests that refuse to leave.
 Countless reports have been made by guests that unusual activity takes place around the hotel.

-People have seen the ghosts of soldiers from the 1700’s wandering around the hotel.
+People have seen the ghosts of soldiers from the 1700s wandering around the hotel.
 Other guests have not seen a physical manifestation of these soldiers but have, instead heard them crying out in pain.

 There is also the ghost of a young woman who guests have spotted wandering the hotel.
 Whether she was a nurse at the hospital or someone there visiting remains unknown.
+[CHECK AVAILABILITY]

-2 - Omni Royal Orleans, New OrleansCheck Availability
+7. Omni Royal Orleans, New Orleans

 One of the most commonly reported ghosts is that of a maid that once worked in the hotel.
 It is reported that she will turn on water, flush toilets, and even tuck guests into their beds at night!
-There is no question this is one of the most haunted hotels in Louisiana.
+[CHECK AVAILABILITY]

-1 - Bourbon Orleans Hotel, New OrleansSpend the Night
+8. Bourbon Orleans Hotel, New Orleans

 The Bourbon Orleans Hotel has a long and diversified history.
 Its unique history is one of the reasons it is considered one of the most haunted hotels in Louisiana.

 After changing hands yet again it became a convent for the Sisters of the Holy Family.
 It also served as an orphanage.
-With a varied history, the Bourbon Orleans current incarnation still has reminders of the past.
+With a varied history, the Bourbon Orlean’s current incarnation still has reminders of the past.
 These reminders come not only in the appearance of the hotel but in some of the ghostly guests that have never checked out.